theartcher/S4-SM-Individual/README.md

 - Created this portfolio.
 - Got a basic information infrastructure working, the duo project has a corresponding [Github organization](https://github.com/S4-Smart-mobile/) and a [JIRA board](/static/images/Jira-screenshot-21-02-2024.png).
 - Started work on the research document in regard to the [DUO app](https://github.com/S4-Smart-mobile/S4-Smart-Mobile/blob/main/documentation/research/cultural-exchange-research.md).
+- Did some mini-research for the individual project